-ASSESSMENTS: All students in grades K-8 are assessed 3 times a year in and math using a district assessment.
-Other periodic assessments are given to student progress in mastering academic learning skills and goals.
-Arizona AASA, the mandated testing, will take place in the spring for students in grades three-eight. assessments, students are ranked according to three Tiers: Tier One students are above grade level, Tier Two students are just below grade level, and Tier Three are far below grade level.
+ASSESSMENTS: All students in grades K-8 are assessed 3 times a year in reading and math using AIMS-Web or Galileo.
+Individual K-3 reports go home in report cards.
+Other periodic assessments are given to monitor student progress in mastering academic learning skills and goals.
+Arizona Merit the state mandated testing will take place in the spring for students in grades three-eight.
+From assessments, students are ranked according to three Tiers: Tier One students at or above grade level, Tier Two students are just below grade level, and Tier Three students are far below grade level.